yonatank93/UQ_tutorial/README.md

 # UQ tutorial
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/yonatank93/UQ_tutorial/main)

-Tutorial to do MCMC sampling in Python.
+Tutorial to do uncertainty quantification in Python.

 >Any measurement that you make without the knowledge of its uncertainty is completely
 >meaningless (W. Lewin)